albuquerque-lucas/albuquerque-lucas/README.md

 This repository serves as a showcase of my work, projects, and contributions as a full-stack developer.

-### Here you will find some projects I've been working on!
+### Here you will find some projects I've been working on.

 ### Also some code samples, side projects and open-source contributions that highlight my sills.